phpextra/common/README.md

 ###1.0.3 (cannot be downgraded)

-- changed paginator behaviour - wil lreturn closest matching page ig page number is out of range or empty collection
+- changed paginator behaviour - will return closest matching page ig page number is out of range or empty collection
 - added getters for last page and its number

 ###1.0.2 (cannot be downgraded)